techidaily/site-windows11/source/_posts/freeze-yourself-no-more-9-techniques-for-easing-windows-install-locks.md

  Steam requires a strong internet connection to verify the game files.
 However, if your connection is weak or unstable, Steam might get stuck in the verification process.

- You can use an[internet-speed testing website](https://www.makeuseof.com/best-free-websites-test-internet-speed/) to check your internet speed and stability.
+ You can use an [internet-speed testing website](https://www.makeuseof.com/best-free-websites-test-internet-speed/) to check your internet speed and stability.
 If the result shows your connection is slow and unstable, try the following solutions:

 * Restart the router.
 * [Update your network driver](https://www.makeuseof.com/tag/update-windows-software-guide/) .